marcoscunhaa/TaskManager/README.md

 Access the application at `http://localhost:4200`.

-## :bookmark_tabs: API Documentation
+## API Documentation

 The API documentation can be found in the Postman request collection, available at `spring-boot/postman/TaskManager.collection.json`

-#